 TREATMENTS FOR PLANTAR FASCIITIS

-We provide general treatment for a variety of skin and nail issues that may be caused by abnormal foot biomechanics, improper footwear, genetics or joint deformities.
-We can treat a wide range of problems including corns and calluses, ingrown toenails, thickened and disfigured nails, verrucae (warts), fungal nail infections and heels fissures.
+We provide general treatment for a variety of skin and nail issues that may be caused by abnormal foot biomechanics, poor footwear, genetics or joint deformities.
+We can treat a wide range of problems including corns and calluses, ingrown toenails, thickened and disfigured nails, verrucae (warts), fungal nail infections and heel fissures.
 If you have difficulty reaching and cutting your nails or are not sure about the ‘growth’ or hard skin on your feet, call to make an appointment.